 My supervisor, Professor Jeremy Allam, brings a long history of excellent work in ultrafast measurements.
 My secondary supervisor, Dr Wei Zhang, is a rising star in the field of perovskite solar cells.
 By combining elements from each area, we’ve carved out a fascinating project to work on.

 The facilities are impressive, and they allow me a wide range of approaches to studying my materials.
 I’m fully in charge of my own lab facility, and I’ve designed, built and run my experiments from beginning to end.
 The amount of freedom provided to me has been remarkable.
 It’s allowed me to grow as a physicist.

 While it was a bit of a culture shock coming from the Midwest United States to Surrey, the great PhD community, local pubs and the rewarding work have made it easy to feel at home.
 It’s been great for me and my wife to experience such a different culture.

 Guildford has small-town charm, but it’s close enough to London for easy access to amazing cultural richness.
 Before coming here, I’d been to two plays in my entire life.
 But the thriving theatre scene has led me to a real love of the art.
-One of my great regrets of the Covid-19 lockdown has been the shutdown of the theatres.
-I hope they’re able to reopen before we move back to the US next year.

 We’ve also taken advantage of the amazing travel opportunities.
 We’ve been to eight different countries and we’ve been all over the UK.
 It’s not something I could have imagined five years ago.